Double jeopardy: Availability as a legal defence

-If a double-jeopardy issue is raised, evidence will be placed before the court, which will typically rule as a preliminary matter whether the plea is substantiated; if it is, the projected trial will be prevented from proceeding.
-In some countries certain exemptions are permitted.
-In Scotland a new trial can be initiated if, for example, the acquitted has made a credible admission of guilt.
+If a double jeopardy issue is raised, evidence will be placed before the court, which will typically rule as a preliminary matter whether the plea is substantiated; if it is, the projected trial will be prevented from proceeding.
+In some countries, certain exemptions are permitted.
+In Scotland, a new trial can be initiated if, for example, the acquitted has made a credible admission of guilt.
 Part of English law for over 800 years, it was partially abolished in England, Wales and Northern Ireland by the Criminal Justice Act 2003 where, following demand for change, serious offences may be re-tried following an acquittal if new and compelling evidence is found, and if the trial is found to be in the public's interest.
-In some countries, including Canada, Mexico, and the United States, the guarantee against being "twice put in jeopardy" is a constitutional right.
+In some countries, including Canada, Mexico, and the United States, the guarantee against double jeopardy is a constitutional right.
 In other countries, the protection is afforded by statute.

 In common law countries, a defendant may enter a peremptory plea of autrefois acquit ('previously acquitted') or autrefois convict ('previously convicted'), with the same effect.

 Double jeopardy is not a principle of international law.
 It does not apply between different countries, unless having been contractually agreed on between those countries as, for example, in the European Union (Art.
 54 Schengen Convention), and in various extradition treaties between two countries.